jeanjilinkirian/real-estate/README.md

 Optional Query Parameters:
 * sort: possible values can be 'price', '-price', 'price,-size', etc...
 Pass multiple values separated by commas to sort based on multiple fields.
 Pass "-" before the property name to make it in descending order.
-* fields: possible values can be 'name', 'name,price,size,location', etc...
+* fields: this represents the fields that should be returned associated to the documents.
+Possible values can be 'name', 'name,price,size,location', etc...
 * limit: The field is used for pagination to set the maximum number of results per page.
-It's value is an integer to represent the number of the items listed per page
+Its value is an integer to represent the number of the items listed per page
 * page: The field is used in pagination to provide the number of the page.
 * There could be other parameters which are the fields of the "properties" data model that can be used to filter the result based on certain criteria, for example: Filtering properties whose price is less than 700000$.